 You will receive the full subsidy amount for your level for your first eligible child and an additional 75% of the subsidy amount for subsequent eligible children, if applicable, up to the IRS dependent care FSA limit for the calendar year.
 For example, if your 2018 subsidy amount is $365 per month, you receive $4,380 that year for the first child and $273.75 per month for subsequent eligible children until you have reached the maximum of $5,000.

 Does the subsidy amount appear on my paystub?

 For each pay period, a portion of the subsidy amount will appear on the “Employer” side of your electronic paystub.
-To view your Year-To-Date subsidy amount, log into your BASIC pacific account.
+To view your Year-To-Date subsidy amount, log into your Benefit Resources (BRI) account.